 <number> |

-niri | Move focused column to workspace by index |
+niri | Move the focused Niri column to a Niri workspace by workspace ID |

 command move-column-to-workspace up |